Alexander Graham Bell: Education

-As a young child, Bell, like his brothers, received his early schooling at home from his father.
-At an early age, he was enrolled at the Royal High School, Edinburgh, which he left at the age of 15, having completed only the first four forms.
+As a young child, Bell, like his brothers, was schooled at home by his father.
+At an early age, he was enrolled at the Royal High School in Edinburgh.
+But he left at age 15, having completed only the first four forms.
 His school record was undistinguished, marked by absenteeism and lacklustre grades.
-His main interest remained in the sciences, especially biology, while he treated other school subjects with indifference, to the dismay of his father.
+His main interest remained in the sciences, especially biology, while he treated other school subjects with indifference, to his father's dismay.
 Upon leaving school, Bell travelled to London to live with his grandfather, Alexander Bell, on Harrington Square.
 During the year he spent with his grandfather, a love of learning was born, with long hours spent in serious discussion and study.
-The elder Bell took great efforts to have his young pupil learn to speak clearly and with conviction, the attributes that his pupil would need to become a teacher himself.
-At the age of 16, Bell secured a position as a "pupil-teacher" of elocution and music, in Weston House Academy at Elgin, Moray, Scotland.
-Although he was enrolled as a student in Latin and Greek, he instructed classes himself in return for board and £10 per session.
-The following year, he attended the University of Edinburgh, joining his older brother Melville who had enrolled there the previous year.
-In 1868, not long before he departed for Canada with his family, Bell completed his matriculation exams and was accepted for admission to University College London.
+The elder Bell took great efforts to have his young pupil learn to speak clearly and with conviction, attributes he would need to become a teacher himself.
+At age 16, Bell secured a position as a "pupil-teacher" of elocution and music at Weston House Academy in Elgin, Moray, Scotland.
+Although enrolled as a student in Latin and Greek, he instructed classes himself in return for board and £10 per session.
+The next year, he attended the University of Edinburgh, joining his brother Melville, who had enrolled there the previous year.
+In 1868, Bell completed his matriculation exams and was accepted for admission to University College London, though he did not complete his studies, as his family emigrated to Canada in 1870 following the deaths of his brothers Edward and Melville from tuberculosis.